Coming soon…

 Tuesday 17th February, 6-7pm

-Join experts from the Scotland Sings network for an online conversation exploring how to look after your vocal health as a song leader.
+Experts from the Scotland Sings network met for an online conversation exploring how to look after your vocal health as a song leader.
 Hear from professional leaders with lived experience in vocal rehabilitation and vocal health best practice, Rachel Hynes, Laura McFall and speech and language therapist Carolyn Allen, chaired by song leader Penny Stone.

 What to expect